DataDog/integrations-core/calico/README.md

 #### Installation with an OS-based Agent

-1. Follow [Monitor Calico component metrics][9] until you have a `felix-metrics-svc` service running using `kubectl get all --all-namespaces`.
+1. Follow [Monitor Calico component metrics][9] until you have a `felix-metrics-svc` service running by using `kubectl get all --all-namespaces`.

 2. If you are using minikube, you must forward port 9091 to `felix-metrics-svc`.
    Run `kubectl port-forward service/felix-metrics-svc 9091:9091 -n kube-system`.

    If you are not using minikube, check that `felix-metrics-svc` has an external IP.
 If the service does not have an external IP, use `kubectl edit svc` to change its type from `ClusterIP` to `LoadBalancer`.

-Once installation is complete, you can continue to configuration (see below).

 ### Configuration

-Follow the instructions below to configure this check for an Agent running on a host.
+Follow the instructions to configure this check for an Agent running on a host.
 For containerized environments, see the [Containerized](#containerized) section.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->